 If you're concerned about the ingredients that go into your food, the ability to make delicious meals and snacks in the convenience of your own home will undoubtedly appeal to you.
 A yogurt maker lets you prepare delicious, healthy yogurt for yourself and your family with very little effort.

 At BestReviews, we sifted through a variety of yogurt makers to round up our favorites.
 Below, you'll find a list of things to keep in mind when choosing a yogurt maker for your kitchen.
 We’ll discuss tips and tricks to get the most out of your yogurt maker, and we’ll shine the spotlight on some very helpful information from our expert nutritionist, Dr. Samantha Attard.

 When you’re ready to buy a yogurt maker, scroll to the top of this page to learn more about our five favorite yogurt makers.
-In the product matrix, we outline the fast facts you need to know about each machine.
+In the product list, we outline the fast facts you need to know about each machine.